 Why Japanese Selvedge?

 At one point in time, most of the world's denim was produced in the United States.
 As time passed, the quality suffered as mass production took priority over more time intensive traditional methods.
 So where does Japanese denim come in?
 In the 1960s, Japan entered into the denim business.
 Jeans became popularized by observing the denim worn by US soldiers after World War II and became fashionable across Japan.
 As Japanese craftsmen began producing denim, some decided to stay true to the traditional methods and dedicated themselves to produce higher quality denim than other regions.
 Japan is one of the only places to stay committed to the vintage shuttle-loom produced denim manufacturing process which is costlier and more time intensive.
 Today, Japan is considered to produce the best quality denim in the world.
 Their high quality standards and attention to detail has refueled an appetite across the globe for higher quality jeans.

-At our source of the Kaihara Mill in Japan, there is intensive process of rope-dying and shuttle-loom weaving taking place.
+At our source of the Japanese Mill, there is an intensive process of rope-dying and shuttle-loom weaving taking place.
 This meticulous process and finished result is what makes Japanese selvedge denim the most sought after in the world.
-Kaihara Mill specializes in sanforized denim, which refers to the pre-shrinking of the fabric to less than 1%.
+Japanese Mill specializes in sanforized denim, which refers to the pre-shrinking of the fabric to less than 1%.
 This reduces unwanted size changes.
 That means if you like the fit when you try on KATO', you most likely will continue liking it as time passes.

 What are the origins of 4Way Stretch Selvedge Denim?